A typical combat encounter is a clash between two sides, a Flurry

 , and situations allow you to take a Special

-action called a reaction.
-A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else’s.
-The opportunity attack is the most common type of reaction.
+is an instant response to a trigger of some kind, which can occur on Your Turn

 In combat, characters and Monsters